Buddhist Uprising: Dismissal of Thi

 General Westmoreland, US Ambassador Henry Cabot Lodge Jr., and the Defense Secretary Robert McNamara were supportive of the Kỳ-Thiệu regime and their prosecution of the war against the communists, and they opposed Thi, regarding him as not being firm enough against communism.
 The Americans wanted to ease Thi's out of the corridors of power in South Vietnam by offering him an economic future in the United States and an education for his children.
 On the other hand, Thi did have the support of Marine Lieutenant General Lewis W. Walt, who commanded American forces in I Corps and was the senior adviser to Thi's ARVN forces.
 Walt thought highly of Thi's abilities as an officer.

 The dismissal caused widespread demonstrations in the northern provinces.
 Initially, the pro-Buddhist demonstrations in I Corps and Saigon were mild and orderly.
 However, the unrest steadily grew, as civil servants, disaffected military personnel, and the working under-class, in part upset with the economic problems, joined the anti-government demonstrations.
-At first, Kỳ tried to ignore the demonstrations and wait for them to peter out, and to do not fight the dissidents, so as to "not to provide any martyrs".
+At first, Kỳ tried to ignore the demonstrations and wait for them to peter out, and to do not fight the dissidents, so as "not to provide any martyrs".
 Thi was immensely popular in the Buddhist stronghold of Huế.
 A general strike had incapacitated 90% of Da Nang, the largest city in central Vietnam and the second biggest in the entire country.
 In Saigon, 10,000 attended a Buddhist rally to call for elections and civilian rule and the monks used Thi's dismissal to focus attention on the junta's rule.

 Meanwhile, in the capital in mid-to-late March, Kỳ took the lead in trying to dampen discontent, meeting Buddhist leaders and promising elections and social reform; however, he also warned that street demonstrations would be suppressed.
 Showing the Americans' concern that the situation may deteriorate, Lodge met with Quang to warn him about taking aggressive actions.
 Although Quang accused Kỳ of "indulging in a cult of personality", most of the Buddhist banners focused their criticism against the Catholic figurehead chief of state Thiệu.

 Kỳ then decided to allow Thi to return to Da Nang, the largest city in the region and the second largest in the country on March 16, ostensibly to restore order.
 Kỳ claimed that he allowed Thi to return to his old area of command as a goodwill gesture, to keep central Vietnamese happy, and because he promised Thi a farewell visit before going into exile.
 Given Thi's popularity, Kỳ's gesture was regarded as a political gamble.
 In any case, Thi made a tongue-in-cheek speech, filled with sarcastic references about his need to go to the US for healthcare.